sensu/sensu-go-workshop/lessons/operator/01/README.md

 Another essential component of Sensu is the [Bonsai Asset Repository](https://bonsai.sensu.io/).
 This service delivers binary assets directly to the agents and the backend, based on the configurations defined in YAML.
-This frees up operators and developers to focus only on the YAML configuration, while the binary assets are served directly from Bonsai (or an internal mirror).
+Operators and developers can focus only on the YAML configuration, without worrying about how to securely deliver new executables to the edge.

-There are hundreds of open-source plugins available on Bonsai, supporting nearly every integration imaginable.
+There are hundreds of open-source plugins available on Bonsai, supporting nearly every imaginable integration.
 [Have a look around](https://bonsai.sensu.io/assets)!
 If what you need isn't already available, the [Sensu Plugin SDK](https://github.com/sensu/sensu-plugin-sdk) makes it easy to develop and publish new custom plugins.

 ## Discussion

 In this lesson we covered the basics of Sensu's architecture, data model, and monitoring-as-code workflow.
-The rest of the workshop is a series of hands-on exercises that walk you through using some of the essential features of Sensu, in a sandboxed environment.
+The rest of the workshop is a series of hands-on exercises that walk you through some of the essential features of Sensu, in a sandboxed environment.

 ### All You Have to Think About is `sensuctl` and YAML

-While the description above might seem somewhat complicated, the beauty of Sensu is that the majority of the complexity is built into the platform, so you don't have to worry about it.
+The description above might seem somewhat complicated.
+But the beauty of Sensu is that these features are built into the platform, so you don't have to worry about them.

-As an operator, the majority of your time will be spent editing YAML, and running high-level commands from a command-line shell.
+As an operator, the majority of your time is spent editing YAML, and running high-level commands from a command-line shell.
-The Sensu user-experience is simple, consistent, and makes it easy to manage large complex environments without being overwhelmed with details.
+The Sensu user-experience is simple, consistent, and makes it easy to manage complex environments without being overwhelmed with details.

 ### How Does this Compare to Your Previous Monitoring System?

-Sensu was designed to be an ideal balance between flexibilty and structure.
+Sensu is designed to be an ideal balance between flexibility and structure.

 As an intellectual exercise, consider the following questions about your previous monitoring system:
-- What monitoring workflows were supported and how were they implemented?
+- What monitoring workflows did it support and how did it implement them?
 - What did it make easy, and what blind-spots did it have?
-- Which of those things are actually important to your organization?
+- Which of those things are important to your organization?
 - Why did you switch to Sensu?

 ## Learn More